Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (5) Intentionally make or cause to be made any false

-or fraudulent material statement or material representation for the purpose of obtaining workers' compensation insurance at less than the proper rate for that insurance.
+or fraudulent material statement or material representation for the purpose of obtaining workers' compensation insurance at less than the proper amount for that insurance.

 (6) Intentionally make or cause to be made any false